scandipwacloud/autoscandipwa/README.md

 #### The stock item was unable to be saved
 - Stop docker containers and restart the script in dev mode

+#### Elasticsearch/Kibana pull failed
+Please check if you are using IPv4 not IPv6.
+If still failing - check if [docker.elastic.co](https://www.docker.elastic.co/) is available

 #### SSL container is dead
 - Check if scandipwa-base/opt/cert/ is not empty
 - Remove .env from autoscandipwa folder